Guide To Helping a Teenager With a Mental Illness

 Dialectical Behavioral Therapy (DBT) is a therapy that is helpful for people suffering from borderline personality disorder (BPD).
 It can also be helpful for other psychological issues as well.
 DBT helps teens better manage their emotions and responses.

 Having a teen that suffers from a mental illness can be a scary time for a parent.
 That’s why we are here to help.
-At Montare Behavioral Health it is our priority to get your teen the help they need.
+At Montare Behavioral Health, it is our priority to get your teenager the help they need in order to treat their mental illness and learn how to live productive lives following treatment.

-Contact us today to learn more about our mental illness treatment programs.
+Contact us today to learn more about our teenage mental health treatment in Southern California.